stevencurtis/SwiftCoding/ProgrammaticConstraints/README.md

 ![ProjectName](Images/ProjectName.png)

-and then delete the **Main Interface** (which is usually set to *Main*) which can be deleted once again with the use of the delete key on the keyboard
+and then delete the **Main Interface** (which is usually set to *Main*) which can be deleted once again with the use of the delete key on the keyboard.

 ![DeleteMain](Images/DeleteMain.png)